Trump says 'real test' lies ahead in his COVID-19 fight

 British Prime Minister Boris Johnson, who himself was seriously ill with COVID-19 earlier this year, said on Sunday he was sure Trump would be fine.

 “He’s got the best possible care...
-He just needs, I mean, the most important thing to do is to follow his doctors’ advice, he’s got superb medical advice,” Johnson said during an interview on BBC television.
+He just needs, I mean, the most important thing to do is to follow his doctors’ advice, he’s got superb medical advice,” Johnson told BBC television.

 Biden, who tested negative on Friday, told reporters he would next be tested on Sunday.
 His campaign will begin releasing the results of each test, a spokesman said.